Tilburg center for Cognition and Communication

 TiCC brings together a wide spectrum of academic research disciplines: computer science, artificial intelligence (AI), psychology, neurosciences, linguistics and sociology.
 In our work on AI, for example, we are trying to train computers to generate their own rules or algorithms from large quantities of data.
 A computer learns by measuring and checking, by recognizing patterns and by applying intelligent combinations and recombination.
 Amongst the resources being developed by TiCC with the help of machine learning are intelligent databases."

-TiCC is one of the research centers for Tilburg University's School for Humanities.
+TiCC is one of the research centers for Tilburg University's School of Humanities.
 It offers a home to almost 100 researchers, 80 of whom are affiliated to Tilburg University, while 20 are external Ph.D. students or fellows.

 The Tilburg center for Cognition and Communication consists of two research program.

 The Language, Communication and Cognition (LCC) research program, which explores cognitive, functional and social aspects of human communication through a multidisciplinary approach for a broad variety of domains

 The Creative Computing (CC) research program, which concerns itself with the computational modelling of cognitive processes in the visual, linguistic, and ludological (= the study of games and gaming, especially video games) domains.

 Our mission and strategy

 Our mission is to attract promising PhD researchers, to train them to become autonomous researchers, and to facilitate and coach them to reach a front ranked research position.
 Our Strategy to accomplish this mission is fourfold: (1) enjoying doing research, (2) combining different competences to make new discoveries, (3) exchanging a variety of ideas in an amicable environment, and (4) stimulating researchers to become the best in their domains.